SEO Optimization in The Age of Over-Optimisation

 Search engine de-optimisation (SED) ought now to be an important consideration.
 Basically, every manipulative technique previously used to support the magic of SEO has been negated in recent years.
 Google’s ability to detect good content from the mediocre, and filter out the smoke haze that SEO often employs to make the ordinary appear extraordinary, has advanced dramatically.

-Almost every little possibility to improve our performance over and above the competition has not only been neutralised, it seems to have been turned back upon us… In fact, there seem to have been assaults on the old methodologies from multiple directions…
+Almost every little hack to improve our performance over and above the competition has not only been neutralised, it also seems to have been turned back upon us… In fact, there seem to have been assaults on the old methodologies from multiple directions…

 Remedies to a now ‘disapproved’ aspect may have improved the score sheet momentarily.
 Before there’s been time to take a break, along comes the next tsunami wave of change and subsequent penalties to ‘old school’ methods of improving ranking.
 Virtually all of the things that once worked to improve a site’s position in SERPs are now historical footnotes to the evolution of website ranking methodology.